BradleyGilden/alx-backend-javascript/0x06-unittests_in_js/README.md

     * Create a file 1-calcul.test.js that contains test cases of this function
     * You can assume a and b are always number
     * Usage of describe will help you to organize your test cases

+* `2-*.js` - Copy the file 1-calcul.js in a new file 2-calcul_chai.js (same content, same behavior)
+  * Copy the file 1-calcul.test.js in a new file 2-calcul_chai.test.js
+  * Rewrite the test suite, using expect from Chai